aninchat/theasciiconstruct/content/post/nxos-evpn-symmetric-hybrid.md

     route-target export 65421:300 evpn
 ```

 An anycast MAC address is configured on all the leafs (using '*fabric forwarding anycast-gateway-mac*'), and the IRB interfaces are enabled with '*fabric forwarding mode anycast-gateway*'.
 This enables the anycast gateway functionality on the IRB interface.
-Each leaf is also configured for it's respective VLAN/BD under EVPN along with the import/export route-targets (these are the MAC VRF route-targets for the L2 domain).
+Each leaf is also configured for its respective VLAN/BD under EVPN along with the import/export route-targets (these are the MAC VRF route-targets for the L2 domain).

-You also need to create an IRB interface for the VLAN mapped to the L3VNI and it is configured to be in the customer VRF.
+You also need to create an IRB interface for the L3VNI VLAN and it is configured to be in the customer VRF.

 ```
 fabric forwarding anycast-gateway-mac 000a.000a.000a